 Programming of the device occurs postoperatively and as needed during routine clinic visits based on the patient’s feedback regarding their pain intensity.
-The device delivers stimulation at a high frequency of 10 kHz and a short-pulse duration of 30 µsec, with a low-amplitude ranging from 1-5 mA42.
+The device delivers stimulation at a high frequency of 10 kHz and a short-pulse duration of 30 µsec, with a low amplitude ranging from 1-5 mA42.
 These parameters yield no paresthesia sensations, unlike LF SCS.
 The pulse amplitude may be adjusted on a case-by-case basis to maximize the individual patient’s pain relief.
 This adjustment may be made by a provider or automatically with the assistance of AI through an app available to patients through their personal electronic devices.